 - ✓ All of the procedures and plans outlined as a part of the in-person model will occur for the hybrid model, too.
-However, the implementation of a hybrid model is where students will alternate between in-school learning and remote learning to provide smaller class sizes.
-It is important to note that the hybrid model will meet the needs of special populations and provide staff with needed professional development, time for remote teaching, and planning time. - ✓ The following hybrid schedule represents two days of in-school instruction and three days of remote learning for each cohort.
+However, the implementation of a hybrid model is where students will alternate between in-person learning and remote learning in an effort to provide smaller class sizes.
+It is important to note that the hybrid model will meet the needs of special populations and provide staff with needed professional development, time for remote teaching, and planning time. - ✓ The hybrid model at SMK does allow for 6 feet of space in between all students in the classroom and staff. - ✓ The following hybrid schedule represents two days of in-person instruction and three days of remote learning for each cohort.
 The cohort will be assigned by building principals.